Euphorbia trigona is a popular plant that is widely cultivated as an ornamental, hedge, and potted plant in tropical and subtropical regions.

 Toxicity of Euphorbia trigona

-Euphorbia trigona produces a poisonous white milky sap that may cause burns or irritation if in contact with the skin or eyes.
-Therefore, keeping this plant away from children and pets is best.
+Euphorbia trigona produces a poisonous white milky sap that may cause burns or irritation if it comes into contact with the skin or eyes.
+Therefore, it is best to keep this plant out of reach of children and pets.

 Links